Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Evaluate representatives of the plant world from an aesthetic point of view;

-Find information about plants in popular science literature, biological dictionaries and reference books, analyze and evaluate it, translate it from one form to another.
+Find information about plants in popular scientific literature, biological dictionaries and reference books, analyze and evaluate it, translate it from one form to another.

 Observe and describe various representatives of the animal world;